News dads, gather round, there’s something you should know.

 So here are 11 things you definitely shouldn’t say to your partner when she becomes a new mama, and definitely what you should say instead.

-What Not To Say #1: “Can’t You Stop That Baby Crying?”
+Not Saying To New Mothers #1: “Can’t You Stop That Baby Crying?”

-There’s not much more distressing than the sound of a tiny newborn crying, except the sound of a tiny newborn crying constantly.
+There’s not much more distressing than the sound of a tiny newborn crying, except the sound of a tiny baby crying constantly.

 Your partner will do anything to stop those wails and it’s likely she’s tried it all: feeding, a bath, soothing, walking around the house singing baba’s favourite song.